 There is a stronger emphasis on service than you would expect to find in the UK, too.
 Many clinics that cater to dental tourists offer a complete package which includes airport pickup and accommodation close to the clinic (or even on-site).
 This takes all the worry and hassle out of having to organise a trip abroad.

-Education and regulation of dentists in Poland
+Education of dentists in Poland

 To become a qualified dentist in Poland, students must first undergo five years of training at university.
 There are several universities in various cities offering this course, but places are limited and competition is high.
 The below video from Poznan University of Medical Science shows why one American student chose to study there: